Snooze (SZA song): Critical reception

 "Snooze" has received critical acclaim.
 The instrumental was a recurring subject of attention; Billboards Andrew Unterberger and Rolling Stones Larisha Paul said it was "intoxicating", and several others wrote positively about the "dreamy" sound.
 Shanté Collier-McDermott of Clash said that the drum rhythm, vocal melodies, and honest songwriting created a highly relaxing aural experience that she likened to a soft and warm blanket.
 Also invoking imagery of a comfortable rest, Regina Cho of Vibe wrote that "Snooze" could make one "want to gaze up to the sky and fall into the sweetest daydream."
 She added that "the punch of the potent lyrics bring [one] back to reality."

-In the context of "Snooze"'s appearance on SOS, critics focused on both the lyrics and music; a few of them considered it an album standout.
+In the context of "Snooze"'s appearance on SOS, critics focused on both the lyrics and music.
+A few of them considered it an album standout.
 The catchiness and composition were points of praise for News24s Joel Ontong, who recommended listeners play the song on repeat and said that its instrumental was the album's best.
 Essences Okla Jones thought the lyrics exemplified SZA's distinctive approach on female sexuality which, according to Jones, elevated SZA from her peers.
 Other critics judged the song based on how it contributed to the album's cohesion.
 Slant Magazines Paul Attard wrote positively, saying that its R&B composition did not clash with the other tracks' sounds, although Gigwises Millie O'Brien thought that "Snooze" marked the beginning of SOSs "forgettable" middle part.

-In retrospective evaluations, certain magazines placed "Snooze" on their lists of the best 2023 songs.
-Billboard ranked the song at number 22, whereas Clash put it at 2nd place.
-Speaking about its long-term impact, several critics have regarded "Snooze" as a timeless single that will become a classic.
-Mesfin Fekadu, in his personal year-end list for The Hollywood Reporter, quipped, "aunties [have approved] of ["Snooze"'s] R&B authenticity".
-The Guardian critic Alexis Petridis, who ranked the song as SZA's seventh-best in 2025, opined that it "[c]ould have been a hit at any point in the last 30 years".
-In Rolling Stones 2024 list of the greatest 21st-century R&B songs, Paul placed "Snooze" at number 19.
+Speaking about its long-term impact, critics believe that "Snooze" will become a timeless classic.
+In 2025, Rolling Stone ranked "Snooze" at number 13 in the 2025 edition of their "Greatest Songs of the 21st Century" list.
+In the entry description, Mankaprr Conteh wrote the following: "People like to compliment records as timeless, but this one shines precisely because it boasts such a contemporary take on the age-old drama of a relationship going wrong — matched with a feeling so right."